Social Icons

 Directed by Lee Unkrich

 Coco is it.
-The movie is beyond lit and the whole plot twist is in layers, you get to the twist and before you are done digesting the magnificent plot twist, they hit you with another twist that will leave you the watcher gasping.
+The movie is beyond lit, and the plot twists come in layers.
+Just as you’re digesting one magnificent twist, they hit you with another that’ll leave you gasping.

-Take your mind back to 2012 with, Wreck-It Ralph, Frozen (2013), Big Hero 6 (2014) and my second-best Disney animation in the last two decades Zootopia (2016), Pixar has struggled to make a mark since Toy Story 3 (2010) this will be the second Pixar movie since 2010 [the first being Inside Out (2015)] that is worth having a copy of.
+To be honest, Disney Animation has been on point lately, leaving their Pixar arm to bite the dust.
+Think back to 2012 with Wreck-It Ralph, followed by Frozen (2013), Big Hero 6 (2014), and my second-favorite Disney animation of the last two decades, Zootopia (2016).
+Meanwhile, Pixar has struggled to make a mark since Toy Story 3 (2010).
+Coco is only the second Pixar movie since 2010—the first being Inside Out (2015)—that’s worth owning a copy of.

-Coco is a 3D computer-animated musical comedy fantasy film produced by Pixar Animation Studios and it is their nineteenth (19) production to be released by Disney.
+Coco is a 3D computer-animated musical comedy fantasy film produced by Pixar Animation Studios and is their nineteenth production released by Disney.

-He meets his family, but decided to get away from them and chase after his idol.
-The problem is, he must get the blessing of his musician great-great-grandfather to return him to his family among the living before sunrise or he will be trapped in the land of the dead forever.
+There, he meets his deceased family but decides to avoid them and chase after his idol instead.
+The catch?
+He needs his great-great-grandfather’s blessing to return to the land of the living before sunrise, or he’ll be trapped in the Land of the Dead forever.

-Setting records in Mexico, and already winning awards, this animation is fun filled and altogether well put together a must see for the whole family.
+Setting records in Mexico and already winning awards, this animation is fun-filled and well put together—a must-see for the whole family.

 0 comments: